 Full Step Mode (Single Phase ON) or Wave Stepping

-In this mode motor rotates one full step and only one coil of the stepper motor is energized at a time.
-This results in a stepping sequence where each phase is activated individually in a cyclic manner, creating a wave-like motion.
+When one coil of each phase is energized sequentially, the stepper motor takes one full step.
+In this mode only one coil of the stepper motor is energized at a time.
+In step 1 only phase 1 is energized, in step 2 phase 2 is energized, in step 3 phase 3 is energized and in step 4 phase 4 is energized.
+Each phase is activated individually in a cyclic manner, creating a wave-like motion.
+This sequence causes the motor to complete a full step.
 While this mode consumes less power and generates less heat, it provides lower torque compared to other modes.

 11000